patopesto/sACN-Monitor/docs/content/faq.md

 ## What is ArtNet?

 ArtNet is a royalty-free protocol designed and copyright by Artistic Licence Holdings Ltd. It also carries DMX512-A packets using UDP over an IP network.
-It used IP broadcast to send universes between the sender and the receivers.
+It uses IP broadcast to send universes between the sender and the receivers.

 ArtNet v4 specification can be found [here](https://artisticlicence.com/WebSiteMaster/User%20Guides/art-net.pdf)